You’ve been brave and set a goal to quit your day job and start freelance writing full time.

 The ego likes to keep you small and safe

 We evolved from a species of cute-but-fearful small furry mammals who learned to play it safe.
-If they hadn’t been so good at hiding, they would have all been eaten, become extinct, and we wouldn’t be here.
+If they hadn’t been so good at hiding, they would have all been eaten and become extinct, and we wouldn’t be here.

-This vestigial protective organ known as the ego doesn’t want you to fall on your face or feel disappointed, so it wants you to hold back.
+This vestigial protective organ known as the ego doesn’t want you to fall on your face or feel disappointed.
+It wants you to hold back.

 As long as you don’t try anything difficult, it’s a happy camper.
 But anything that could make you look less than perfect will draw resistance from the cute-but-fearful ego.

 The ego is tricky.
-It wants you to be miserable and stay stuck because then it will have been right about there being no way out, and no hope.
+It wants you to be miserable and stay stuck because at least this is familiar and known.